IBM/agile-tutorial/docs/4-DEVELOP.md

 1. If the build failed for any reason, go back to Visual Studio Code, perform the required changes, commit and synchronise your work.
 1. Re-do the status checks by monitoring the new [Travis CI build](https://travis.ibm.com/brl-its/agile-tutorial/branches) in your branch.

+## Keeping up-to-date with `master`

+1. Once submitted, find your Pull Request in the [open PR list](https://github.ibm.com/brl-its/agile-tutorial/pulls).
+1. Scroll to the bottom and look for the mergeability check.
+1. If *This branch has no conflicts with the base branch*, you are good to go.
+1. If *This branch is out-of-date with the base branch*, merge the latest `master` into your branch.
+    * On Visual Studio Code, click button with your branch name in the bottom left corner and switch to `master`.
+    * Click the :arrows_counterclockwise: icon in the bottom left corner to synchronise your local `master` with GitHub.
+    * Click the `master` button in the bottom left corner and switch back to your branch.
+    * Summon the **Command Palette** with `Ctrl + Shift + P` (Windows and Linux) or `Cmd + Shift + P` (macOS).
+    * Type `merge` and select **Git: Merge Branch...** from the menu.
+    * Select the `master` branch.
+    * Click the :arrows_counterclockwise: icon in the bottom left corner to synchronise your local branch with GitHub.
+    * *Note:* This has the same effect as clicking the **Update branch** button on the Pull Request page.
+1. If *This branch has conflicts that must be resolved*,

 ## Merging and moving on

 1. Once the status checks are all successful, warn the reviewer that your Pull Request is pending approval.